66 Portland St, Toronto

 About 66 Portland St, Toronto

-If you are looking for transit, don't fear, 66 Portland St has a public transit Bus Stop (King St West at Portland St) only steps away.
+If you are reliant on transit, don't fear, 66 Portland St has a public transit Bus Stop (King St West at Portland St) only steps away.
 It also has route King, route King, and more close by.
-Access to Gardiner Expressway from 66 Portland is within a 4-minute drive, making it easy for those driving to get into and out of the city using on and off ramps on Rees St.
+For drivers, the closest highway is Gardiner Expressway and is within a 4-minute drive from 66 Portland, making it easier to get into and out of the city using Rees St ramps.